The Best TourBox Elite Configuration For Adobe Lightroom

-I’ve had a chance to do an early test of a pre-production unit of the new TourBox Elite (available on Kickstarter right now and shipping February, 2022) and I’m so happy that the new controller works wirelessly over Bluetooth 5.1.
+I’ve had a chance to do an early test of a pre-production unit of the new TourBox Elite and I’m so happy that the new controller works wirelessly over Bluetooth 5.1.
 It’s back in my workflow and I’ve taken the time to revisit the system with fresh eyes.

 The new TourBox Elite looks almost identical to original TourBox and the TourBox Neo, but with both units side by side, you can see that the build is now better, the wheels and buttons are more solid.
 It’s now also available in White and a Special Edition Translucent Black in addition to the original Classic Black.
 I was hoping they’d send me the White one, and in fact, that’s what I received.

 After a couple of weeks, I’ve found some the new features that will be available in the TourBox Console 4.0, like menus and macros, have solved some of the problems I previously had which kept me from using the TourBox more when in Adobe Lightroom.